Have you ever set sail on the Disney Cruise line? Do you want to go someday but not quite sure about the real cost?

 4. Save On Souvenirs

-One thing you may want to plan for is to buy souvenirs to bring back.
-My kids love the Disney Cruise themed sweatshirts, crocs and more.
-You want to know what type of souvenirs you want, how much room to leave in your luggage and how much you expect to pay.
+You want to know what type of souvenirs you want, how much room to leave in your luggage and how much you expect to pay on Disney themed gifts.

 Whatever you expect to buy would be included in your overall budget and factored into the amount you are prepared to spend on your room.